-Operator should keep hands, arms, and entire body away from the tire during the remaining bead seat and inflation procedures.
-Do not stand over tire, as personal injury could result.
+Operator should always stand behind Inflation Guard and keep hands, arms, and entire body g the remaining bead seat and away from the tire during the remaining bead seat and inflation procedures.
+Do not permit anyone to stand over the tire as personal injury could result.